vineethmourya/COBOL/README.txt

 2.2020 dec 18 - Array program that gets paid P,N type records from file and puts in table.
 Reads CITIS feeder file and updates based on array.
 Doesnt half the amount for P,N type records if found in array
 3.2020 dec 19 - EUROAP C2FO Award file processing program
 4.2021 jan 11 - GAPS Reports split (PDALL to Dynamic FNC Splitting program).
 Gets FNC name from 2nd line and stamps it in 1st line in place of 'ALL'(new o/p file).
+5.2024 dec 02 - committed a program i newly created in PCII application for deletion NUAD (supersession) usages.
+NUAD usages will be created when one part replaced by another service part. when the replacement is removed/deleted or replacement region is changed, those copied NUAD usages need to be deleted and my program does that.